Master-Data-Management-and-Curation/Thesis_Code/cnr-spin.na/Mohadeseh-Zandavifard/README.md

 - `NeXus_converter_for_MODA_XPS.py`: the main Python script to convert XPS `.vms` data files into NeXus `.nxs` format using metadata.
 - `MODA_config.json`: the configuration file used to define the structure of the output NeXus file.

-These files were developed at the MODA Laboratory (CNR-SPIN, Napoli) and are shared here for students attending the data management course.

 ---